longlamduc/Intek-Sprite-Detection/README.md

 Write a function `find_sprites` that takes an argument `image` (an [`Image`](https://pillow.readthedocs.io/en/stable/reference/Image.html) object).

-This function accepts an optional argument `transparent_color` (an integer if the image format is grayscale, or a tuple `(red, green, blue)` if the image format is `RGB`) that identifies the transparent color of the image.
+This function accepts an optional argument `background_color` (an integer if the image format is grayscale, or a tuple `(red, green, blue)` if the image format is `RGB`) that identifies the background color (i.e., transparent color) of the image.
 The function ignores any pixels of the image with this color.

-If this argument `transparent_color` is not passed, the function determines the transparent color of the image as follows:
+If this argument `background_color` is not passed, the function determines the background color of the image as follows:

 1. The image, such as a PNG file, has an [alpha channel](<https://en.wikipedia.org/wiki/Transparency_(graphic)>): the function ignores all the pixels of the image which alpha component is `255`;

-2. The image has no alpha channel: the function identifies the most common color of the image as the transparent color (cf. our function `find_most_common_color`).
+2. The image has no alpha channel: the function identifies the most common color of the image as the background color (cf. our function `find_most_common_color`).

 The function returns a tuple `(sprites, label_map)` where:

 - `sprites`: A collection of key-value pairs (a dictionary) where each key-value pair maps the key (the label of a sprite) to its associated value (a `Sprite` object);

 - `label_map`: A 2D array of integers of equal dimension (width and height) as the original image where the sprites are packed in.
-The `label_map` array maps each pixel of the image passed to the function to the label of the sprite this pixel corresponds to, or `0` if this pixel doesn't belong to a sprite (e.g., transparent color).
+The `label_map` array maps each pixel of the image passed to the function to the label of the sprite this pixel corresponds to, or `0` if this pixel doesn't belong to a sprite (e.g., background color).

 _Note: The sprite labels can be whatever unique strictly positive integers, with no particular order.
 The index of a sprite has no particular relationship with the position of the sprite in the image._